ardiehl/emModbus2influx/readme.md

 "u1_avg"="(Grid.u1+Grid.u2+Grid.u3)/3",dec=2,influx=1,mqtt=1
 ```
 # Meter writes
 Writing to modbus registers or coils can be scheduled or performed on each query.
 A write definition can perform multiple register / coil writes for one modbus device.
 The write definition can have a formula as a condition that will skip all registers in the definition.
 In addition, each register write definition can have a condition as well.
-Target for writes can be a meter formula as well.
+Target for writes can be a variables of a meter formula as well.

 ```[Writes]```